Written by Peter Post

 - explain to your manager how the situation is affecting you.
 Unfortunately, it sounds like you and others have already been down this last road without success.

 You indicate you’re not alone in feeling frustrated by this person’s actions.
-Before you file a complaint—or hurt your own status by missing work or becoming less productive—you may want to try meeting with your manager as a group.
-In your conversation, stick strictly to the facts.
+Before you file a complaint—or hurt your own status by missing work or becoming less productive—you may want to try meeting as a group with your manager.
+In your conversation, stick strictly to the facts and use specific examples.
 Make it clear that your goal isn’t to get anyone fired, but to create a pleasant work environment where all employees are respected and are able to focus on their jobs.

 Managers take note: Surveys show that as many as forty percent of those workers who have been treated rudely leave their jobs because of it.
 Can you afford to lose even one worker because of rude behavior?